cerebral/cerebral/docs/guides/http.md

 ## Taking advantage of factories

-Operators allows you to handle HTTP requests directly in the sequence of actions:
+store allows you to handle HTTP requests directly in the sequence of actions:

 ```js
 import { httpGet } from '@cerebral/http/factories'